Head of Group: Prof. Dr. Theodor W. Hänsch

 The associated group of Max Planck Fellow Prof. Harald Weinfurter develops experiments on the foundations of quantum physics and their applications in quantum communication and information processing, such as entanglement based microscopy, long-distance quantum cryptography, quantum key distribution, or single photon generation.

-Two independent ERC research groups are affiliated with the Division: the group “Antimatter Spectroscopy” of Dr. Masaki Hori and the group “Muonic Atoms” of Dr. Randolf Pohl.
-Their webpages may be directly accessed from the tab “Research Groups”.
+One independent ERC research groups is currently affiliated with the Division: the group “Antimatter Spectroscopy” of Dr. Masaki Hori.
+More information about his and about the other independent research groups can be found here.